Cloudxtreme/Contiki-BBS/platform/c64/README.txt

   $ mkdir src

 2.)
-Go to your new sourcetree folder
+Go to your new source folder

   $ cd src